The Body Part Split is Not Dead - Get Over It

 Point #1 - More Compounds Equal More Warm-Up TimeUnless you're a rank beginner, full body workouts can be a bear because of warm-up sets.
-I'm talking major compound movements here, but warm-ups due to volume of exercises also comes into play.
+I'm talking major compound movements here, but warm-ups due to the volume of exercises also come into play.

 - Bar x 10